The Living Dead

 At any rate, this is a rule that modern grammarians have long tried to get us out from under.

 R.I.P.
-It’s time to admit that data has joined agenda, erotica, insignia, opera, and other technically plural Latin and Greek words that have become thoroughly Anglicized as singular nouns taking singular verbs.
-No plural form is necessary, and the old singular form, datum, can be left to the Romans.
-(Media, it seems, is going the same way, though it’s not there yet.
-Ask again in a few years.)
+It’s time to admit that data has joined agenda, erotica, insignia, opera, stamina, and other technically plural Latin and Greek words that have become thoroughly Anglicized as singular nouns taking singular verbs.
+No plural form is necessary, and the old singular, datum, can be left to the Romans.

 TOMBSTONE: It’s wrong to start a sentence with and or but.